-In the RL, RL-W, RM and RM-W districts, an additional ten (10) per cent of lot coverage above the otherwise applicable limit may be permitted for the following amenity features accessory to residential uses provided that such features shall at no time be enclosed or be used for parking:
+In addition to lot coverage exemptions in Sec.
+5.2.3 (b), within the RL, RL-W, RM and RM-W districts, an additional ten (10) per cent of lot coverage above the otherwise applicable limit may be permitted for the following amenity features accessory to residential uses provided that such features shall at no time be enclosed or be used for parking:

-- (i) Decks; - (ii) Patios;
+- (i) Decks;

+- (ii) Patios;

 - (iii) Porches;

 - (iv) Terraces;

 - (v) Tennis or other outdoor game courts;

-- (vi) Swimming pools and swimming pool aprons;
+- (vi) Swimming pool aprons;

-- (vii) Walkways; and/or,
+- (vii) Walkways;

-- (viii) Window Wells.
+- (viii) Window Wells; and/or

+- (ix) Pervious pavement designed and maintained to infiltrate the 1-year/24-hour storm event onsite, subject to review and approval by the Stormwater Administrator.